Nick and Anna Ricco are friends of the Mayborn and provided a generous gift to create the Ricco Ethics Scholarship

 The ethics competition was created to promote intellectual debate and discussion on ethics as related to students’ areas of study at UNT, their field of vocation or their avocation.
 The goal is to stimulate the applicants to new heights of reasoning and self-discipline.
 The ultimate result will be a higher level of ethical understanding in one’s area of study and daily life.
 It is the hope of the donors that students will recognize and better comprehend the need for a higher understanding of ethics in their personal and professional lives.

-- $1,000 will be given to each student winner in the thirteen schools and colleges of UNT.
+- $1,000 will be given to each student winner in the various schools and colleges of UNT.

-- Award funds will be deposited into the winners’ student accounts at UNT, or provided by check to those who are graduating in spring 2018.
+- Award funds will be deposited into the winners’ student accounts at UNT, or provided by check to those who are graduating in Spring 2019.

 Applicants must meet the following criteria: